Leadpages Site Builder vs Self-Hosted WordPress

 When Leadpages released their drag-and-drop website builder (included with all accounts), I began playing with it.
-I use it as a handy tool for seeing which colors and fonts work well together, and for experimenting with the basic elements that need to go on a website.
+It’s a handy tool for seeing which colors and fonts work well together, and for experimenting with the basic elements that need to go on a website.

 Here are screenshots of two websites built with Leadpages Site Builder, to give you an idea of how they can look: